Table of contents

-The Community button lets you upload your lesson directly to the Lessons Community.
-Select the Export button to save the lesson to your hard drive or other storage location.
-To interact with the lesson in full-screen mode, press Play.
+The Community button lets you upload your lesson activity directly to the Snowflake Community.
+Select the Export button to save the lesson activity to your hard drive or other storage location.
+To interact with the lesson activity in full-screen mode, press Play.

 Video tutorial - How to add video content

 Tips and Shortcut